 Do you know a Richland County teacher who is an eco-hero working to build students’ love for the planet and their ability to be environmental stewards?
 If so, nominate him or her as Richland County’s Conservation Teacher of the Year by Friday, Feb.
 3, 2020.

 Nomination Form (.pdf)

-The Richland County Conservation Teacher of the Year will receive a cash award as well as a $500 Conservation Education Mini-Grant for his or her school.
-He or she will also progress to the statewide Conservation Teacher of the Year competition sponsored by the SC Association of Conservation Districts.
+The Richland County Conservation Teacher of the Year will receive a cash award as well as a $500 Conservation Education Mini-Grant for their school.
+He or she will also progress to the statewide Conservation Teacher of the Year competition sponsored by the S.C.
+Association of Conservation Districts.

 For more information, contact Chanda Cooper at email@example.com.

 Conservation Districts are political subdivisions of state government under the local direction of five-member Boards of Commissioners.
 In South Carolina, Conservation District boundaries conform to County boundaries.
 The Richland Soil and Water Conservation District promotes the wise use and care of natural resources for long-term sustainability.

 Columbia, SC 29204